fransyozef/basic-login-angular/README.md

 When I started with programming (even with Angular), I noticed I had to look up a lot of things.
 Things like
 - how to create a login page?
 - how to handle authentication?
-- how to fetch items from a serve?r
+- how to fetch items from a serve?
 - how to create/read/update/delete items(s)?
 - routing?
 - component structure?